What tools are needed to handle the material?

-The best way to do it is to remove only a part of the back paper, to position the sheet and then, using a scraper or a rag, pressing the sheet from the centre of the sheet to the sides.
+The best way to do it is to remove only a part of the back paper, to position the sheet and then, using a squeegee or smoother, pressing the sheet from the centre of the sheet to the sides.
 If the sheet has been positioned incorrectly, it can be pulled off again and corrected (except if it has been applied to paper or cardboard).
 You can achieve the best results if you use a square wooden block that has a piece of left-over carpet wrapped around it to smooth the sheet out.

 The sheets are crooked, what can I do?

 Not a problem, the sheet can be pulled off carefully and be re-applied (except if it was applied to paper or cardboard) - its full adhesive strength will only take effect after several hours).